A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: State-of-the-art Deep Learning Studies

 iii) \emph{2D frequency-based features}.
-Different from the above time-frequency representations, herein, we list 2D frequency-based features to include (a) multiple 1D frequency features directly extracted from audio segments rather than window functions in the STFT domain and (b) features computed from time-frequency features.
+Herein, 2D frequency-based features are listed to include (a) multiple 1D frequency features directly extracted from audio segments rather than window functions in the STFT domain and (b) features computed from time-frequency features.
 Qian et al.\ utilised wavelets to calculate wavelet energy features from a set of short acoustic segments and further used GRU-RNNs as the classifier~\cite{qian2019deep}.
 Dong et al.\ extracted log Mel features and corresponding functionals from heart sound segments and implemented classification LSTM-RNNs and GRU-RNNs~\cite{dong2019heart}.
 In their experiments, log Mel features performed better than MFCCs and other LLDs~\cite{dong2019heart}.
-Zhang et al.\ extracted temporal quasi-periodic features computed by an average magnitude difference function from spectrograms and applied LSTM-RNNs for exploring the dependency relation within the features~\cite{zhang2019abnormal}.
-A denoising auto-encoder was employed to extract deep representations from spectrograms as the input of the classifier of 1D CNNs in~\cite{li2019feature}.
+Zhang et al.\ extracted temporal quasi-periodic features computed by an average magnitude difference function from spectrograms and applied LSTM-RNNs to explore the dependency relation within the features~\cite{zhang2019abnormal}.
+Additionally, a denoising auto-encoder was employed to extract deep representations from spectrograms as the input of the classifier of 1D CNNs in~\cite{li2019feature}.

-\sstitle{End-to-end learning} In recent years, as time-frequency representations and other features still need human efforts to select features, it has been becoming increasingly popular to use end-to-end networks to learn representations from heart sounds.
-Based on raw heart sound signals, various 1D CNN architectures have been proposed and applied to the task of heart sound classification~\cite{xiao2020heart,noman2019short,krishnan2020automated,hu2020automatic,avanzato2020heart}.
-Furthermore, Liu et al.\ introduced a temporal convolutional network (TCN) that performed a high sensitivity for heart sound classification~\cite{liu2022abnormal}, as a TCN benefiting from dilated and casual convolutions is more suitable for sequential data than typical CNNs are.
-A 1D CNN model consisting of residual blocks was developed for classifying heart sounds~\cite{oh2020classification}.
-Apart from CNNs, GRU-RNNs were also used to process raw heart sound signals for the screening of heart failure~\cite{gao2020gated}.
+\sstitle{End-to-end learning} In recent years, as the selection of time-frequency representations and other features still requires human efforts, there has been a growing trend towards using end-to-end networks to learn representations directly from heart sounds.
+Various 1D CNN architectures based on raw heart sound signals have been proposed and applied to the task of heart sound classification~\cite{xiao2020heart,noman2019short,krishnan2020automated,hu2020automatic,avanzato2020heart}.
+Furthermore, Liu et al.\ introduced a temporal convolutional network (TCN) that exhibited high sensitivity for heart sound classification~\cite{liu2022abnormal}, as a TCN benefiting from dilated and casual convolutions is more suitable for sequential data than typical CNNs.
+Additionally, a 1D CNN model consisting of residual blocks was developed for classifying heart sounds~\cite{oh2020classification}.
+Moreover, GRU-RNNs were used to process raw heart sound signals for the screening of heart failure~\cite{gao2020gated}.